chris-tse/CS4173-Lab5/README.md

 ## Task 4: Becoming the Victim’s Friend

-For a cross-site scripting attack, the information may not need to be sent to the attacker, but can be used directly in the attacker's script as demonstrated in this task.
+For a cross-site scripting attack, the information may not need to be sent to the attacker but can be used directly in the attacker's script as demonstrated in this task.
 By using cross-site scripting in this case, the attacker (Samy) can use a script to take the user's CSRF tokens and make a request to add himself as a friend:

 ```html
 <script type="text/javascript">